You are $75 away from free shipping

 Sorry, you must log in to save an item.

-Here’s a totally realistic scenario: You’re bored of wearing the same ponytail every day but still recognize that it’s hard to beat the convenience of sweeping all your hair into a quick ponytail.
+Here’s a totally realistic scenario: You’re bored of wearing the same ponytail every day but still recognize that it’s hard to beat the convenience of sweeping all your hair into a quick pony.
 Well, if you’ve ever found yourself dealing with exactly that situation, we know just the solution—a banana clip.
-You can secure your ponytail with a banana clip for an updated look.
-Instead of appearing just like your standard pony, you’ll be left with something akin to a horse’s mane, trailing down the back of your head.
-Trust us, it’s a good look!
+You can secure your ponytail with a banana hair clip for an updated look in a few short minutes.

 Don’t risk damaging your hair with heat tools.
-How?
-Use a heat protectant before breaking out your blow-dryer or curling iron.
+Instead, use a heat protectant before breaking out your blow-dryer or curling iron.
 While your hair is damp, apply the L’Oréal Paris Advanced Hairstyle BLOW DRY IT Thermal Smoother Cream.
 In addition to providing protection from heat damage, the cream formula will instantly smooth hair, preparing it for styling.

 Now, you can start drying your hair.
 Use a blow-dryer and a round brush for a salon-worthy blowout.
 Try blow-drying your hair in a downward motion to help seal the cuticle for a smoother, shinier finish.

 To ensure your ponytail doesn’t fall flat, add a bunch of curls into the mix.
 Use a curling iron to create large curls, then comb through them with your fingers to achieve a more natural, lived-in look.